TheBlewish/Web-LLM-Assistant-Llamacpp-Ollama/README.md

 ## Acknowledgments

-- Thanks to the creators of llama.cpp for providing the foundation for local LLM usage.
+- Thanks to the creators of Llama.cpp and Ollama for providing the foundation for local LLM usage.
 - DuckDuckGo for their search API.

 ## Disclaimer